jdorigojones/21cmKAN/README.md

 cd ..
 ```

-## The following installation steps are for if you wish to use 21cmKAN to perform Bayesian nested sampling parameter inference analyses:
+## The following installation steps are for if you wish to use 21cmKAN to perform Bayesian nested sampling parameter inference analyses.
+Note that installing cmake makes you downgrade Python to 3.12.3

 8. Install [PyMultiNest](https://johannesbuchner.github.io/PyMultiNest/install.html)
 ```